aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/smart_table.md

 ## Function `to_simple_map`

-Convert a smart table to a simple_map, which is supposed to be called mostly by view functions to get an atomic view of the whole table.
-Disclaimer: This function may be costly as the smart table may be huge in size.
+Convert a smart table to a simple_map, which is supposed to be called mostly by view functions to get an atomic<br/> view of the whole table.<br/> Disclaimer: This function may be costly as the smart table may be huge in size.
 Use it at your own discretion.

 <pre><code>public fun to_simple_map&lt;K: copy, drop, store, V: copy, store&gt;(table: &amp;smart_table::SmartTable&lt;K, V&gt;): simple_map::SimpleMap&lt;K, V&gt;<br/></code></pre>